Sunday, January 30, 2011

 Tremont House - Boston (ca.1838)

-Hotels are so ubiquitous that it is easy to forget that they were once a novel concept, invented in the United States in the early nineteenth century.
+Hotels are so ubiquitous that it is easy to forget that they were once a novel concept, invented in the United States during the early nineteenth century.
 The first hotels were large, impressive structures that boasted private bedrooms, grand public ballrooms, and elegant architecture.
 By the late 1830s there were hundreds of them across the country.
 Historian Andrew Sandoval-Strausz argues that the hotel was, in essence, “the physical manifestation of a distinctly American vision of mobility, civil society, democracy, and space.”1 In other words, hotels were an expression of American culture—not only as a safe and comfortable place for travelers, but also as an integral part of everyday urban life.